BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ![scheme](doc/img/MainFeatures.png)

 The above image shows the general idea of the solution.
 On the left side we can see a shot from the movie "Big Buck Bunny".
-The shot, along with prepared promped, is passed to the neural network.
+The shot, along with prepared prompt, is passed to the neural network.
 The AI model generates a text that describes current situation.
 Finally, the description is synthesized into a speech and added to the video playback.

 In summary, the main features of the solution are: